apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ## Pac4j v5

-The Pac4j library, mainly responsible for delegated authentication, is now upgraded to `v5`.
+The Pac4j library, mainly responsible for delegated authentication, is now upgraded to its `v5` release line.
 This is a major upgrade with many API changes that affect the internal workings of CAS when it comes to dealing with an external identity provider or managing the internal implementation of OpenID Connect and SAML2 protocols when CAS is acting as a standalone identity provider.
 Pac4j `v5` is not quite final yet, and we are taking advantage of the early release candidate here to do as much work upfront as possible to handle the final upgrade better in the future.
 As a result, some things may not be immediately functional and, as always, you are encouraged to try and test the upgrade as much as possible to avoid surprises.

+## Delegated Authentication Tracking

+Certain configuration elements for an external identity provider, in the context of [delegated authentication](../integration/Delegate-Authentication.html) can now be controlled and overridden on a per-application basis.
+For example, you may choose to send a specific SAML2 authentication context class to an external SAML2 identity provider depending on the original service provider, while leaving the global configuration in place and unmodified.

 ## Scriptable Email Messages

 The construction of the [email message body](../notifications/Sending-Email-Configuration.html) can now be scripted using an external Groovy script.

+## Delegated Authentication Tracking

+Identity provider choices and selections made via [delegated authentication](../integration/Delegate-Authentication.html) can now be remembered via a dedicated cookie to be used for subsequent attempts and auto-redirects.

 ## Other Stuff